Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

     ##   <chr>   <chr>          <dbl>
     ## 1 rsq     standard       0.673

 The model performs very well than the least square model.
-It have `67.5%` R-square value on the train and `67.11%` on the test data.
+It has `67.5%` R-square value on the train and `67.11%` on the test data.

 ``` r